 Colin A. Ross, M.D. completed medical school at the University of Alberta and his psychiatry training at the University of Manitoba in Canada.
 He is a Past President of the International Society for the Study of Trauma and Dissociation and is the author of 200 papers and 28 books.
-He has spoken widely throughout North America and Europe, and in China, Malaysia, Australia and New Zealand.
-He has been a keynote speaker at many different conferences, and has reviewed for over 30 different professional journals.
+He has spoken widely throughout North America and Europe, and in China, Malaysia, Australia, and New Zealand.
+He has been a keynote speaker at many different conferences and has reviewed for over 30 different professional journals.

-Dr. Ross is the Director of hospital-based Trauma Programs in Denton, Texas, Torrance, California and Grand Rapids, Michigan.
-He provides weekly cognitive therapy groups at all three locations, in person in Texas and by video conference in Michigan and California.
+Dr. Ross is the Director of hospital-based Trauma Programs in Denton, Texas, Torrance, California, and Grand Rapids, Michigan.
+He provides weekly cognitive therapy groups at all three locations, in-person in Texas and by video conference in Michigan and California.
 He has been running a hospital Trauma Program in the Dallas area since moving to Texas in 1991.

 Dr. Ross’ books cover a wide range of topics.
 His clinical books focus on trauma and dissociation and include Dissociative Identity Disorder.
 Diagnosis, Clinical Features and Treatment of Multiple Personality, Second Edition (1997); Schizophrenia: Innovations in Diagnosis and Treatment (2004); The Trauma Model: A Solution to the Problem of Comorbidity in Psychiatry (2007); Trauma Model Therapy: A Treatment Approach for Trauma Dissociation and Complex Comorbidity (2009); and Structural Dissociation: A Proposed Modification of the Theory (2013).

 Dr. Ross has published a series of treatment outcome studies in peer-reviewed journals, which provide evidence for the effectiveness of Trauma Model Therapy.
-Many of his papers involve large series of cases, with original research data and statistical analyses, including a paper entitled ‘Trauma and Dissociation in China” in the American Journal of Psychiatry.
+Many of his papers involve a large series of cases, with original research data and statistical analyses, including a paper entitled ‘Trauma and Dissociation in China” in the American Journal of Psychiatry.